 A non-compete agreement is there to protect vital business interests when an employee leaves that company.

 Whenever sensitive information is shared between two parties, there is potential for that information to be exploited to gain a competitive advantage.
-A non-compete agreement is put into place to help formalise the relationship and provide legal remedies in the event of a breach.
+A non-compete agreement or restrictive covenants are put into place to help formalise the relationship and provide legal remedies in the event of a breach.

 However, a non-compete clause can be problematic as it can conflict with other necessary legal rights and principles such as freedom to work and restraint of trade.
 For example, a non-compete clause could be challenged on the basis that they are too widely drafted, since many clauses have a long period of time inserted or wide geographical area in which they apply.